snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 - 301-2: Alternative with excellent resistivity (2E+15 Ω·cm)
 - 301-2FL: Good option if lower viscosity is needed for better thickness control

-## Questionable Epoxy Choices
-- 832HD-DG: The degassed version shows much higher conductivity than non-degassed 832HD
-- 353ND: Moderate performance but shows some non-linearity at higher voltages

 ---

 ## Objectives
 - All tested epoxies far exceed intrinsic silicon resistivity (~2.3×10⁵ Ω·cm)
 - Epoxies for this round were all degassed.
 - Temperature conditions were not accurate for any of the cured epoxies

 ---

 ## Data Interpretation
 - Positive Voltages:
   - Steeper slope → Lower resistivity